 A week later the newspaper printed a photo of Logan with the caption, "Looks like best in league, but won't be in All-Star lineup."
 The paper went on to explain that "Logan, new Dallas shortstop, has impressed baseball men who have seen him in action as the best shortstopper in the circuit, but he hasn't been in the league long enough to justify his selection on the All-Star team."

-Logan batted .283 in his five weeks as a Dallas Rebel.
+Logan batted .283 in his five weeks as a Dallas Eagle.
 "We missed the playoffs by maybe a game or two," Johnny said.
 "They released me and I had to go to Pawtucket, Rhode Island."
 Playing for the Pawtucket Slaters, in the Class B New England League, Logan and teammate Jim Paules pulled off a triple play against the Nashua Dodgers.
 In 45 games Johnny batted .324 and helped the Slaters make it into the league playoffs, where they were defeated.

 The New England League "was a good league," Johnny said.
 "That's where Roy Campanella started before he went to the Dodgers.
 It kind of educated me that the Braves organization was a good organization."